Categorifying non-commutative deformations: Introduction

 It turns out that the categorified deformation theory of this paper is good for constructing the `universal deformation', which in categorical terms means the (ind)representability of the non-commutative deformation functor.
 Namely, we prove the ind-representability under the condition that the collection of objects that we deform is simple.
 Following Y. Kawamata \cite{Kaw5}, we say that a collection $\{Z_i\}_{i=1}^n$ of objects in a $\kk$-linear abelian category $\zZ$ is \emph{simple}, if

 We denote by $\fF(\{Z_i\})$ the smallest full subcategory in $\zZ$ closed under extensions and containing $\{Z_1,\ldots, Z_n\}$.
 Then we prove

-\textbf{Theorem A.} \textit{ (see Theorem \ref{thm_pro-represent_for_simple_coll}) Let $(Z_1,\ldots, Z_n)$ be an ordered simple collection of obejcts in abelian category $\zZ$.
-If $\dim_{\kk} \Ext^1(\bigoplus Z_i, \bigoplus Z_i)$ is finite, then $\fF(\{Z_i\})$ is the object in $\wt{\Df_n}$ that ind-represents the non-commutative deformation functor $\ncDef_{(Z_1,\ldots,Z_n)}$.} Note that the (pro)representability of the deformation functor was problematic for the category of $n$-pointed algebras considered by O.~A.~Laudal, mostly because morphisms in the underlying category were homomorphisms of algebras and not the conjugacy classes of those.
-Instead, he proved existence of the hull for his deformation functor, i.e. a surjective morphism from a representable functor.
+\textbf{Theorem A.} \textit{ (see Theorem \ref{thm_pro-represent_for_simple_coll}) Let $(Z_1,\ldots, Z_n)$ be an ordered simple collection of objects in abelian category $\zZ$.
+If $\dim_{\kk} \Ext^1(\bigoplus Z_i, \bigoplus Z_i)$ is finite, then $\fF(\{Z_i\})$ is the object in $\wt{\Df_n}$ that ind-represents the non-commutative deformation functor $\ncDef_{(Z_1,\ldots,Z_n)}$.} Note that the (pro)representability of the deformation functor does not hold for the category of $n$-pointed algebras, mostly because morphisms in the underlying category were homomorphisms of algebras and not the conjugacy classes of those.
+Instead, there exists the hull, i.e. a surjective morphism from a representable functor to the relevant deformation functor \cite{Lau}.